-Business consulting plays an essential role in helping enterprises adapt to the three dominant business strategies: It helps firms retrench within their existing capabilities; align and position for future opportunities; and envision, validate, and execute new strategies and major changes to operations.
-As a result, business consulting is able to weather economic shifts with less modulation than the economy as a whole.
+The global financial crisis has abated, but many industries are recovering slowly.
+Business consulting plays an essential role in helping enterprises adapt to the three dominant business strategies.
+It helps firms retrench with their existing capabilities, align and position for future opportunities, and envision, validate, and execute new strategies and major changes to operations.
+As a result, business consulting provides significant opportunities in each economic cycle.
 IDC's Business Consulting Services research analyzes the business imperatives that drive business consulting requirements, offers predictions for consulting and advisory services players, and provides strategic guidance to help consulting and advisory services firms compete more effectively.

 In addition to the insight provided in this service, IDC may conduct research on specific topics or emerging market segments via research offerings that require additional IDC funding and client investment.

 - How can providers win the next consulting bid?

 - What business issues drive business consulting services requirements?

 - How will the changes in business consulting market dynamics and the competitive landscape affect the services industry?